grafana/writers-toolkit/docs/sources/writing-guide/about-grafana-docs/index.md

 ## Join our community

-For general discussions on documentation, you’re welcome to join the #docs channel on our public Grafana Slack team.
+For general discussions about documentation, you’re welcome to join the #docs channel on our public Grafana Slack team.